onparallel/parallel-claude-test/README.md

 - `yarn start`: Serves the production build locally.
 - `yarn generate-graphql-types`: Generates the interfaces for all the queries, mutations and fragments used in the client (`graphql/__types.ts`).
 - `yarn extract-i18n-terms`: Extracts the translation terms into `lang/[locale].json`.
-- `yarn generate-i18n-files`: Generates the translations files for the app to consume.

 ## Server